More signs of imminent Biden 2020 launch, as ad shoot turns into a 'hot mess'

 Approximately 31,000 employees of the southern New England-based grocery chain’s employees have been on strike since last week.
 The chain – the largest in New England – is one of the last remaining union supermarkets in the industry.

-Democratic presidential candidate Sen. Elizabeth Warren of Massachusetts spoke on Friday with the striking Stop and Shop employees, who are members of the United Food and Commercial Workers International union.
+Democratic presidential candidate Sen. Elizabeth Warren of Massachusetts spoke on Friday with the striking Stop & Shop employees, who are members of the United Food and Commercial Workers International union.

 Later that day, Biden took to Twitter to write “in the last 5 years, @StopandShop's parent company has bought back billions of dollars in stock.
 Now they want to cut employee wages & benefits.
 This is wrong.
 I stand with the 31,000 @UFCW workers fighting for their healthcare.
 Join me and support them.”